US judge orders North Korea to pay $500M in student's death

 Warmbier was a University of Virginia student who was visiting North Korea with a tour group when he was arrested and sentenced to 15 years of hard labor in March 2016 on suspicion of stealing a propaganda poster.
 He died in June 2017, shortly after he returned to the U.S. in a coma and showing apparent signs of torture while in custody.

+But the family may nonetheless be able to recoup damages through a Justice Department-administered fund for victims of state-sponsored acts of terrorism and may look to tap into other assets belonging to the country.

-Fred and Cindy Warmbier, who are from a suburb of Cincinnati, said they were thankful the court found the government of Kim Jong Un "legally and morally" responsible for their son's death.
+Fred and Cindy Warmbier said they were thankful that that the court found the government of Kim Jong Un "legally and morally" responsible for their son's death.

 The lawsuit, filed in April, describes in horrific detail the physical abuse Warmbier endured in North Korean custody.

-When his parents boarded a plane to see him upon arrival in the U.S., they were "stunned to see his condition," court documents say.
+When his parents boarded a plane to see him upon arrival in the U.S., they were "stunned to see his condition," according to court documents.

 The 22-year-old was blind and deaf, his arms were curled and mangled and he was jerking violently and howling, completely unresponsive to his family's attempts to comfort him.
-His once straight teeth were misaligned, and he had an unexplained scarred on his foot.
-An expert said in court papers that the injuries suggested he had been tortured with electric shock.
+His once straight teeth were misaligned, and he had an unexplained scarred wound on his foot.
+An expert said in court papers that the injuries suggested he had been tortured with electrocution.

 A neurologist later concluded that the college student suffered brain damage, probably from a loss of blood flow to the brain for five to 20 minutes.

-North Korea has denied that Warmbier was tortured and has said he contracted botulism in custody, though medical experts said there was no evidence of that.
+North Korea has denied that Warmbier was tortured and has said he contracted botulism while in custody.

-The complaint also said Warmbier was pressed to make a televised confession, then convicted of subversion after a short trial.
+The complaint also said Warmbier, who was from a suburb of Cincinnati, Ohio, was pressed to make a televised confession, then convicted of subversion after a one-hour trial.
 He was denied communication with his family.
-In June 2017, his parents were informed he was in a coma and had been in that condition for one year.
+In early June 2017, his parents were informed he was in a coma and had been in that condition for one year.

 The penalty awarded by Howell to the Warmbiers and to Otto Warmbier's estate includes punitive damages as well as damages for economic losses, pain and suffering and medical expenses.

-The lawsuit was brought on the Warmbiers' behalf by Richard Cullen, a prominent Virginia lawyer and former U.S. attorney.
-He told The Associated Press that while "nothing will ever bring Otto back to the Warmbiers or erase their memories of his horrid last 18 months," the judge's order was "very good news for his family and friends."
+The lawsuit was brought on the Warmbiers' behalf by Richard Cullen, a prominent Virginia lawyer and former United States attorney.